Discussion in 'Physics & Math' started by Cortex_Colossum, Mar 8, 2012.

 I was pointing out that the 'motions' involved in a meeting of light with an observer is thus automatically determined by that interaction between them, and so we KNOW what velocities were about 'velocities' and 'motions' were involved in that particular event (else the observer measurements/calculations etc would have no 'value' for 'c' as pertaining to that observer frame compared to the light frame merging event.

 Try to understand properly before 'defaulting' to personal disparagement.
 Thanks.
+Please Register or Log in to view the hidden image!

 What's the matter with you, mate?
+Please Register or Log in to view the hidden image!

 When was the last time I posted at physforum after I said I would not be posting for a couple of days there?